brooklabteam/www/join/field-technician.md

 ## **Diversity and Inclusion**

 **We are an equal-opportunity group.
 Applicants from underrepresented backgrounds, ethnicities, genders, sexual orientations, and lifestyles are enthusiastically encouraged to apply.** We acknowledge that we are unable to provide a salary competitive with full-time US-based employment for field technicians at this time.
-However, if the above compensation description is inadequate for your needs, please inform us of this in your application submission. **We will review applications on a case-by-case basis and do our best to making this opportunity accessible for the right applicant, independent of financial constraints!**
+However, if the above compensation description is inadequate for your needs, please inform us of this in your application submission. **We will review applications on a case-by-case basis and do our best to making this opportunity accessible for the right applicant, independent of financial constraints!** In addition, if you believe you match the qualifications for an [NIH Research Supplement to Promote Diversity](https://www.niaid.nih.gov/grants-contracts/research-supplements) (or any other supplement, for that matter!), we may be able to apply to increase or extend your funding starting in mid-2025.